 Connect your goals, projects, and docs to keep everything in context

-Matt and team use five databases that connect to each other: Goals, Projects, Tasks, Docs, and Meetings.
+Matt and team use a number of databases that connect to each other, including a product roadmap, tasks, OKRs, docs, and more.

 Each database holds unique and critical information to add additional layers of context.
-The projects database, for example, includes places to set owners and timeline, while the meetings database includes date and attendees.
+The tasks database, for example, includes places to set owners and timeline, while the meetings database includes meeting lead and type.

 "These databases are most powerful together," says Matt.
 "When your team can easily see the big picture, like the docs that are related to projects or the tasks that roll up to a goal, it connects an individual’s work with your team’s larger efforts."

 Here’s an example of how it works: the product team has a project to build a new feature.
-That project lives in the Projects database, connected to all those other databases.
-At a glance, you can see the goal that it rolls up to and all relevant meeting notes.
+That project lives in the roadmap database, connected to all those other databases.
+At a glance, you can see the OKR that it rolls up to and any potential blockers.
 You can also see the PRDs, decision logs, and design exploration docs.
 You can even see the the specific tasks that bubble up to this project.

 It’s all in one place, bringing everything together to make the project come to life.